 Figure 4, below, is an aerial photograph showing the subject property and surrounding area.
 The subject property is located within the Farmland Preservation Area and has direct access from W HWY 326.
 It is adjacent to a Rural Activity Center (RAC) at the intersection of W HWY 326 and NW HWY 225A.
 Surrounding and adjacent properties are designated as Rural Land (RL) and zoned General Agriculture (A-1).
 The neighborhood predominantly consists of agricultural uses, single-family homes, and mobile homes.
-The subject parcel is currently utilized for a mobile home with large natural and agricultural characteristics as observed during the site visit performed June 17, 2025 (Attachment B).
-Within the RAC area, three parcels are used for commercial purposes, while the remainder are either undeveloped or used for agricultural-related activities.
+The subject parcel is currently utilized for a mobile home with large natural and agricultural characteristics.
+Within the RAC area, only two small parcels are used for commercial purposes, while the remainder is either undeveloped or used for agricultural-related activities.